 - Provide Users with information about services that may be of interest

-- Communications: DMI may send emails to an email address you provide to us (i) for customer service or technical support purposes; or (ii) to send you information about topics or content that we think may interest you or updates about the latest developments or features on the site.
-DMI also may send a newsletter to the email address you provide to us in the event that you subscribe to receive the newsletter.
+- send emails to an email address you provide to us (i) for customer service or technical support purposes; or (ii) to send you information about topics or content that we think may interest you or updates about the latest developments or features on the site;

 - Help DMI conduct recruitment-related activities, evaluate a User’s interest in employment, and contact a User regarding possible employment with DMI

 - Deliver or provide products or services to the User